flo-kn/cloud-agnostic-container-mgmt/aws-pulumi/README.md

-# Multi-Cloud - Azure Terraform k8s platform
+# Multi-Cloud - AWS pulumi k8s platform

 ## Prerequs:

-- Some Pulumi KnowHow or at least Infrastructure-As-Code Knowhow
+- Some Pulumi Know-How or at least Infrastructure-As-Code Knowhow
 - Basic Typescript Node Knowledge
 - An AWS account with AdministratorAccess or similar permissionSet
-- AWS knowledge, alternatively knowledge in some other hyperscaler (Azure, GCP) should be sufficient

 ## Dependencies